CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 - There might be documentation
 - There probably isn’t

-That’s pretty common.

-And it’s exactly where this approach helps.
+That’s pretty common, and it’s exactly where this approach helps.

 ---